 - Mondays, Wednesdays, and Fridays, 9:30 a.m.–1 p.m

 - Graduation: Monday, May 21 from 4 to 9 p.m.

 - Retreat Weekend: March TBA at Ananda Ashram

 Six months’ Yoga practice and interview with primary trainer before acceptance

 Yoga Alliance Hours

-Kali Morse, E-RYT 500, RPYT, is director of the Teacher Training programs at the New York Integral Yoga Institute.
+Kali Morse, E-RYT 500, RPYT, C-IAYT, is director of the Teacher Training programs at the New York Integral Yoga Institute.
 Kali’s dedication and service to the art of Yoga span four decades.
 She has taught Yoga in many settings, including schools, colleges, hospitals, and businesses.
 She is certified to teach Integral Hatha Levels I, II, and III, meditation, Raja Yoga, Prenatal and Postnatal Yoga, Children’s Yoga, and Therapeutic Yoga.